helmut/forms/src/Fields/README.md

     }
     ```

 6. The `fillModelWithValue` method is the opposite of the `setValueFromModel`.
-Take this field's value and fill the model with it.
+Take this field's value and fill the matching property of the model with it.

     ```php
     public function fillModelWithValue($model)